-Whether you call this a gluten free meatball sub or as we New Englander's like to say a gluten free meatball grinder, one thing is for sure...this delicious savory meatball recipe is going to make an awesome meal!
+Whether you call this a gluten free meatball sub or, as we New Englanders like to say, a gluten free meatball grinder, one thing is for sure...this delicious, savory meatball recipe will make an awesome meal!

 This recipe is great to make either stovetop or in your slow cooker.
 If you are looking for even more great dinner ideas, I have a ton of kid-approved family gluten free dinner recipes for you to browse!